 We’ve broken down key factors to consider when purchasing a rug and rated cotton rugs accordingly:

 ⭐⭐⭐⭐✯ Cotton isn't too expensive to produce on a large scale and a lot of the processes involved in treating, dying and preparing it are also relatively cheap.
 Generally cotton rugs are inexpensive.
-But compared to synthetic rugs, which can be produced on mass with little extra cost, it is a bit more expensive.
+But compared to synthetic rugs, which can be mass produced with little extra cost, it is a bit more expensive.
 But there is something to be said for not getting that overly “mass produced” feeling.

 ⭐⭐⭐✯✯ Cotton rugs aren't as durable as wool and they aren't as “wipe clean” as a lot of man made materials.
 They tend to stain more easily than polyester and acrylic and they aren't as resistant to wear and trampling as wool, but they do hold their own relatively well.